GGC-DSA/bus-transit-prediction/README.md

   | Adherence | block_abbr | block_id | direction | last_updated | latitude | longitude | route | stop_id | timepoint | trip_id | vehicle |
 | --- | ----------- | -------- | ------------ | -----------| -----------| -----------| -----------| -----------| -----------| -----------| -----------|
 | 0 |	39-7 |	341 |	Southbound |	2021-02-15 6:33:31 |	33.7837368 |	-84.267377 |	6 |	901155 |	Inman Park Station (North Loop) |	7035213 |	1530|
+*figure 1*

-  This is the data we are live collecting from marta.
-It includes
+  The data seen in *figure 1* is a sample of the live data we are collecting from marta.
+To do this we are using the [bus-transit](https://github.com/itsmarta/marta-python) python library to access marta's restfull api

 </details>